dumdedums/ADS-B_Decoder/README.md

 If no options are used the program will try and communicate with the RTL-SDR directly (Not yet implemented).
 Built using `make main`.

+If compiling on an MSYS2 platform run `make WIN=1` (WIN can actually equal any number but please define it) as signals in UCRT don't work in a way that even follows the C Standard remotely.
+This could also potentially be a bug in the MinGW toolchain
+I actually have no clue, but the point is signals in Windows are buggy and I'll have to figure out a workaround.
+Windows isn't the target platform anyway.

+To run the program you will also need the [RTL-SDR Blog Drivers](https://github.com/rtlsdrblog/rtl-sdr-blog).
+On Linux you need to build the drivers, but on Windows you can download them from the [releases](https://github.com/rtlsdrblog/rtl-sdr-blog/releases) page.
+For now the only way to run the program that works is to use the `-p` option, which takes data from the rtl\_adsb utility that comes with the drivers, simply run `./rtl_adsb | ./main -p -` after building the project, and both the project and the drivers are in the same folder.
+If you want to organize things better, put the drivers from the release/x64 folder in a "drivers" or "libraries" folder, and run `./drivers/rtl_adsb | ./main -p -`.
+Also keep in mind that in the Windows CMD, remove the `./` that is used in Bash terminals
+(`rtl_adsb | main -p -`).
+You can also run previously logged data from the rtl\_adsb utility by running `./main -p <file>` if you don't want to use live data.
+Keep in mind the timestamps will be incorrect as they are the timestamps for when the data was scanned into the program, ADS-B messages don't have timestamps because they are meant to be tracked live.
+I'm thinking of turning off timestamps when reading from a file, but in Linux files can be FIFOs, or named pipes, which is potentially live data.
+So it is possible to track live data from a file.

+When the `-b` feature gets written this program should be able to work with any SDR that is able to output its IQ samples to a stream, but currently I will focus on data visualization first.

 ## Why?
 There are much better tools out there to decode ADS-B signals from SDRs, take for example [readsb](https://github.com/Mictronics/readsb), so why create a new one?
 Well, I want to create this tool as a project to educate and train myself on decoding signals from an SDR in general, and I have an interest in both radios and airplanes.